-The purpose of the SEI project was to develop an inventory information base to support sound land management decisions, and promote effective stewardship of sensitive ecosystems.
-The goal was to provide the City of Vernon with data that could be used in revising its Official Community Plan, and providing input to Neighbourhood and Parks Plans and to provide the Okanagan Indian Band with information for land management planning.
-This product contributes to the tools required to develop and assess broad conservation and development options for the study area.
+The Allan Brooks Nature Centre and Ministry of Environment initiated this project to develop an inventory information base and conservation analysis to support sound land management decisions and promote effective stewardship of sensitive ecosystems in the Vernon Commonage of the North Okanagan.
+The project provides the City of Vernon and Regional District of North Okanagan with data that can be used in revising their Official Community Plans and provides information to input into Neighbourhood and Parks Plans.
+This product contributes to the tools and information required to develop and assess broad conservation and development options for the study area.

-This report describes inventory methods and results, rare and fragile ecosystems of the Bella Vista - Goose Lake Range, highlights their values and importance, and offers practical advice on how to best avoid or minimize damage to them.
-It is intended as a pilot project for the North Okanagan with the goal to inventory other significant natural areas in the future.
+This report describes inventory methods and results, rare and fragile ecosystems of the Vernon Commonage, highlights their values and importance, and offers practical advice on how to best avoid or minimize damage to them.

-The Bella Vista - Goose Lake Range SEI follows from the Central Okanagan SEI and Vancouver Island SEI.
-Many of the materials in this report have been adapted from the reports for the Central Okanagan and Vancouver Island SEI.
-Other SEIs are ongoing on the Sunshine Coast and in the South Okanagan.
+The Vernon Commonage SEI follows from the Bella Vista - Goose Lake Range SEI, Central Okanagan SEI, and Vancouver Island SEI.
+Many of the materials in this report have been adapted from the reports of those SEI projects.